misalcedo/tortuga/README.md

 1. Create a rust-based runtime.
 1. Define what a behavior looks like and how to denote a new behavior
 1. Define how to create an actor (needs a reference and a behavior).

+== Examples
+All examples are WASM-based actors.
+Use `cargo build --example <example> --target wasm32-unknown-unknown` to compile examples.
+An alternative is to run `make` from the `examples/` directory.
+For `make` to work, new examples need to be added to `examples/Makefile`.

+=== ECHO
+`cargo build --example echo --target wasm32-unknown-unknown`